 Northern Beaches B-Line

-This new double-decker bus service will provide more frequent and reliable services for commuters travelling between the Northern Beaches and the Sydney CBD...
+This new double-decker bus service will provide more frequent and reliable services for commuters travelling between the Northern Beaches, Lower North Shore and the Sydney CBD...

-It will feature nine modern bus stops, and include six new commuter carparks, encouraging customers to park and ride.
-Services will begin operating in late 2017.
+It will feature 10 modern bus stops, and include six new commuter carparks, encouraging customers to park and ride.
+Services will begin operating on 26 November 2017.

 The new Barangaroo Wharf services thousands of residents, workers and visitors travelling to and from Sydney’s newest commercial district, Barangaroo...